-Like other Canadians, Nanaimo-ites take part in the industrialized, western consciousness — we watch our popular tv shows and we identify with the general culture of North America and the Protestant west.
+Like other Canadians, Nanaimo-ites take part in the industrialized, western consciousness — we watch our popular tv shows and we identify with the general culture of North America and the West.
 But, remaining slightly on the fringe of that general culture, Nanaimo has some distinct elements that make it romantic and interesting:

 Nanaimo is thriving.
 Nanaimo is dead.